 Conditions

-If the buyer is purchasing the business, then the letter of intent to purchase a business should state certain conditions that can affect the deal.
+If the buyer is purchasing the business, then the letter of intent should state certain conditions that can affect the deal.
 This includes clauses that cover issues such as a change in ownership or transfer of ownership, a change in management, or setting a new cash-flow target.
 Any applicable conditions should be added to this section.

 Confidentiality